VoiNetwork/voi-swarm/docs/installation/installation.md

 ## Using an Existing Account/Address with Mnemonic

+!!! tip inline end
+    If you are migrating from an existing setup, and want to use the same account/mmenomic with Voi Swarm this is the option for you.

 If you have an existing account/address with a mnemonic that you want to use, set the **VOINETWORK_IMPORT_ACCOUNT** environment variable to **1** and run the installation script: